Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of ATI Physical Therapy (ATIP) on Behalf of Investors

-LOS ANGELES, July 29, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of ATI Physical Therapy, Inc. (“ATI” or the “Company”) (: ATIP) investors concerning the Company and its officers’ possible violations of the federal securities laws.
+LOS ANGELES, July 29, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM"), a national investor rights law firm, continues its investigation on behalf of ATI Physical Therapy, Inc. ("ATI" or the "Company") (NYSE: ATIP) investors concerning the Company and its officers' possible violations of the federal securities laws.

 If you suffered a loss on your ATI investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/ati-physical-therapy-inc/.You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.